 It is believing Anjali mudra has a lot of spiritual, mental, and emotional benefits.

-This mudra also practices in a standing, sitting or lying down on a bed whenever.
+This mudra also practices standing, sitting, or lying down on a bed whenever.
 You can chant a mantra or switch words silently.
 No particular time duration for this mudra.
 Of course, All mudra is very effective when you do the mudras between 4-6 AM.
-To an excellent, the best and efficient results, make sure you practice regularly for two months.
+To an excellent, the best, and most efficient results, make sure you practice regularly for two months.

-However, all mudras are beneficial to us without any side-effects. pressure should not be applied on the finger.
+However, all mudras are beneficial to us without any side effects. pressure should not be applied to the finger.
 Pressure means, your mind is restless and not stable.
 As a result, nothing at all.
 Perform this mudra freely.